Reportr/dashboard/README.md

 A simple instance of Reportr runs at [www.reportr.io](http://www.reportr.io).
 This is a very small instance and you can't use it yet for tracking a lot of events, but I'll probably scale this in the future.

+**Edit 16 december 2013**: Because of the high price and the evolution of the database, I stopped the reportr.io instance.

 [![Screen](https://raw.github.com/SamyPesse/reportr/master/public/static/images/screens/1.png)](https://raw.github.com/SamyPesse/reportr/master/public/static/images/screens/1.png)

 ## Why is Reportr great?